 "Supplementation with elderberry was found to substantially reduce upper respiratory symptoms...
 These findings present an alternative to antibiotic misuse for upper respiratory symptoms due to viral infections, and a potentially safer alternative to prescription drugs for routine cases of the common cold and influenza."

 Additionally, a 2000 study of 60 people suffering from influenza found that consuming 15ml of elderberry syrup 4 times daily showed symptom improvement 4 days sooner than those that did not consume elderberry.

 Similar results were found in a separate 2016 study of 312 air travelers on an intercontinental flight out of Australia.
 For those travelers that fell ill and consumed elderberry extract, the severity and duration of cold symptoms were significantly reduced.

 The benefits of elderberry for kids are the same as for adults - and thankfully - kids absolutely love our Organic Elderberry Syrup.
 Our 4 kids request it daily!

 What Makes the Best Organic Elderberry Syrup?

-The best organic elderberry syrup is one which contains all natural, organic ingredients and is sweetened with raw unfiltered honey.
+The best organic elderberry syrup is a highly concentrated reduction of european black elderberries.
+The best organic elderberry syrup is brewed with all natural, organic ingredients and is sweetened with raw unfiltered honey.
 There are many reasons for this!